Answer the Question, Not the Topic

 The first paragraph of all your IELTS task 2 essays should be a paraphrase of the question.

-This tells the examiner that you have understood the question and you have the ability to paraphrase.
+This tells the examiner that you have understood the question and you can paraphrase.

 You will also have to use synonyms throughout your essay because the examiner will be looking to see how you can vary your vocabulary, thus demonstrating that you have a wide and varied vocabulary.